 The pelvic floor is a group of muscles which attaches at the front to your symphysis pubis and at the back to your sacrum.
-It acts like a hammock and holds all your pelvic organs in, and keeps you continent of urine and faeces.
+It acts like a hammock, holding all your pelvic organs, and keeps you continent of urine and faeces.

 When do pelvic floor problems start?

-Pelvic floor symptoms can start if the pelvic floor muscles, often on only one side, are too tight or ‘overactive’.
-This can be due to holding your pelvic floor muscles too tightly (pelvic floor over-activity) and can be linked to previous pelvic floor trauma, for example, after a tear or episiotomy during birth.
+Pelvic floor problems can start if the pelvic floor muscles, often on only one side, are too tight or ‘overactive’ (sometimes referred to as ‘muscle spasm’).
+This can be due to holding your pelvic floor muscles too tightly, which can happen when this group of muscles is compensating for other joints and muscles in the pelvis that are working incorrectly (like in PGP).
+This overactivity can also be linked to previous pelvic floor trauma, for example, after a tear, forceps delivery or episiotomy during birth.

-- You may have PGP pain which is not getting completely better with manual therapy, or which keeps coming back after good treatment.
+- Pelvic Girdle Pain (PGP) which is not getting completely better with manual therapy, or which keeps coming back even after good treatment.

-- You may also have leakage of urine or faeces.
+- Incontinence – leakage of urine or faeces, or both.

 What can I do about it?

-As with PGP, pelvic floor problems respond well to manual therapy treatment.
-The treatment for pelvic floor tightness is physiotherapy which is done by internal examination through the vagina, finding tight ‘trigger points’ and releasing them using pressure from the therapist’s fingers.
-This may be followed by exercises to retrain your muscles to get them working normally and avoid them tightening up again.
+As with PGP, pelvic floor problems often respond well to manual therapy treatment.
+The treatment for pelvic floor overactivity is physiotherapy which is done by internal examination through the vagina, finding tight ‘trigger points’ and releasing them using pressure from the therapist’s fingers.
+This is usually followed by exercises to retrain your pelvic floor muscles to get them working normally and avoid them tightening up again.

-As with all manual therapy treatments, this treatment can be uncomfortable at the time, but the pain should get better straight away – you should walk out feeling better after each treatment, and should see continued improvement between treatments as well.
+As with all manual therapy treatments, this treatment can be uncomfortable at the time, but the pain should get better soon after treatment.
+You should walk out feeling better after each treatment, and should see continued improvement between treatments as well.

-This treatment can be carried out by a physiotherapist specialising in trigger point therapy for the pelvic floor, usually a women’s health physiotherapist.
-The alignment of your pelvic joints may be checked and treated by the same therapist at the same time, or you may need to see a specialist manual therapist separately, depending on the experience of the therapist you are seeing.
+This treatment can be carried out by a physiotherapist specialising in myofascial release and trigger point therapy for the pelvic floor, usually a women’s health physiotherapist.
+Your pelvic joints may be checked and treated by the same therapist at the same time, or you may need to see a specialist manual therapist separately, depending on the experience of the therapist you are seeing.

-There is more information about overactive pelvic floor symptoms and treatment available at www.pelvicphysiotherapy.com, which also has a list of practitioners who have undertaken extra training in this type of treatment.
+More information about pelvic floor dysfunction and treatment is available at www.pelvicphysiotherapy.com, which also includes a list of practitioners who have undertaken extra training in this type of treatment.